Dr. Killigan's guide to household insect problems

 Notice moths drifting from the closet or damage in your wool?
 Here’s how to get rid of clothing moths and prevent wardrobe damage.

-[Common household species: webbing clothes moth and casemaking clothes moth.]
+• Common household culprits: webbing clothes moths and casemaking clothes moths

 • Launder or dry clean wool, silk, cashmere and blends before storage; let items dry fully